by Wyn Hilty

 Still, she’s more emotive than Gillian Anderson.

-Gillian Anderson is an actress best known for her role as Dana Scully on the TV series The X-Files, which aired from 1993-2002.
+Gillian Anderson is an actress best known for her deadpan turn as Dana Scully on the TV series The X-Files, which aired from 1993-2002.

 Well, can you help me get these Bugles off my fingers?

-Bugles are little horn-shaped corn snacks made by General Mills.
+Bugles are little horn-shaped corn chip snacks made by General Mills.

 She learned English from the wild and crazy guys.

-A reference to the early years of Saturday Night Live, when Steve Martin and Dan Aykroyd would appear in a series of running skits as Georg and Yortuk Festrunk, “two wild and crazy guys” with thick, vaguely Czechoslovakian accents.
+In the early years of Saturday Night Live, Steve Martin and Dan Aykroyd appeared in a series of running skits as Georg and Yortuk Festrunk, “two wild and crazy guys” with thick, vaguely Czechoslovakian accents.

 Cinematography by Haskell Wexler’s cat.

-Haskell Wexler is a highly respected cinematographer known for his work on such classic films as Who’s Afraid of Virginia Woolf? (for which he won an Oscar) and One Flew Over the Cuckoo’s Nest.
+Haskell Wexler (1922-2015) was a highly respected cinematographer known for his work on such classic films as Who’s Afraid of Virginia Woolf? (for which he won an Oscar) and One Flew Over the Cuckoo’s Nest.

 And Jimmy Carter comes in to negotiate an agreement.

 Jimmy Carter was the 39th president of the United States, serving from 1976-1980.
-Although his tenure in office is not considered particularly distinguished, he has achieved worldwide renown as a diplomat and negotiator.
+Although his presidency is not considered particularly distinguished, he has achieved worldwide renown, particularly since leaving office, as a diplomat and negotiator.
 He brokered a historic peace agreement between Israel and Egypt, known as the Camp David Accords, in 1978 and negotiated a cessation of North Korea’s nuclear program in 1995.
 In 2002 he was awarded the Nobel Peace Prize for his efforts in international diplomacy.

 Philip Marlowe is a fictional detective created by author Raymond Chandler.
 He first appeared in the 1939 novel The Big Sleep, which was later made into a movie starring Humphrey Bogart as the hardboiled P.I.
 His name has become synonymous with noir detective fiction.